Farizal Harun: Kelantan

+Farizal stirred a controversy after not received salary promised by zamsaham, club owner.

+It took year later to exposed zamsaham scheme after he illegally pumped funds from his investor to running the club without their consent.
+After some other players revealed they are not being paid accordingly.
+Thus, proved that Farizal allegations were right.

 Harini KS

 After becoming a free agent, Farizal signed with Malaysia M3 League side, Harini KS a team based in Kuala Selangor.
 It was previously known as Batu Tiga FC.

 Farizal was signed alongside his former teammate in ATM, K Reuben for the 2022 season.

 International career

 Farizal included in Malaysia U-20 squad that excelled in 2004 AFC Youth Championship when the team in charged under K. Rajagopal after sacked of Jorvan Vieira.
 The team were dismantled last minute by K. Rajagopal and Farizal amongst other new face selected after succeed in recent campaign with Negeri Sembilan during SUKMA 2004 where he helped the team win gold medal.